 Nudity The Emperor’s state of disrobe at the end should avoid full nudity as too distracting.
 Avoid pink long underwear.
-More befitting would be for the Emperor to appear near-naked in a nylon-spandex, black boxer-brief, perhaps shrouded by back- or down-lighting.
-Possibly, even a few bold, angular “tattoos” on his bare body to romanticize the nudity.
+More befitting would be for the Emperor to appear near-naked in a nylon-spandex, black boxer-brief, shrouded by down-lighting.

 The ideal cast size would be 16 actors, giving a chorus of eight with a few doublings for bit parts.
 A cast of 12 or 14 actors is workable, with a chorus as small as four supplemented by some of the character actors singing choral parts.
 A 10-actor script has been written, with doubling for the chorus by most of the character actors.

 Run time Approximately two hours fifteen minutes, confirmed by readings.

 Previous readings and performances Two readings, one of each act, were done at the Boston Playwrights Platform in 2014.
 In August 2017, a 50-minute version was performed for a full week at the Edinburgh Fringe Festival, with high school actors.